helsingborg-stad/spm-audio-switchboard/README.md

 # AudioSwitchboard
+## DEPRECATED
+Package will not recieve any updates, please use the AudioSwitchboard library in https://github.com/helsingborg-stad/spm-daisy instead.

+## About
 This is a support package for other libraries that uses audio servies in iOS.
 The reason for it's existence is to make it a little easier to manage multiple audio services for a single application without causing crashes or unexpected behaviour when using the AVAudioEngine.

 - Manages start, stop and AVAudioEngine resets